IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Hangfire/README.md

 The value of the _Delay Time Frame_, the amount of time delayed before the job is executed.

 > Only applicable when _Job Type_ is **Delayed**

+##### Retry Attempts

+The number of times the processing of the job will be retried, in the case where the job did not complete successfully.

+##### On Attempts Exceeded:

+When the processing of a job has been retried more than _retry attempts_ number of times, this is the final state the job will be moved into.
+Options are _Fail_ and _Deleted_

 ##### Queue